 With his donation of land in 1905, Simeon Bell, MD, set the stage for academic medicine in Kansas City and the region.
 His gift led to the establishment of a hospital founded in 1906 as part of the University of Kansas School of Medicine.

-The hospital marked an important milestone in 1998, when it became an independent Hospital Authority, which receives no state funding.
-The hospital's official name is now "The University of Kansas Hospital."
+The hospital marked an important milestone in 1998, when it became an independent hospital authority, receiving no state funding and no longer part of the School of Medicine.
+The hospital's official name became The University of Kansas Hospital.

 - 2000: Level 1 Trauma Center is verified.
 The region’s only nationally verified center, ensuring the highest-quality care for trauma victims.

 - 2001: World-class cardiac care program is established.
 Mid-America Cardiology and MidAmerica Thoracic and Cardiovascular Surgeons join the hospital to establish a world-class comprehensive cardiac care program for patients throughout the region.
 The Center for Advanced Heart Care later opens in 2006.